Browsed by

 Serve:

 Divide pork and roasted veggies and apple between plates.
-Serve with creamy mustard on the side for dipping.
+Serve with extra sauce on the side for dipping.

 Fry Seasoning